uib-ub/blackbox/README.md

 # Blackbox #

-Blackbox is a server side application that acts as a bridge between Elasticsearch and client applications to simplify search experience that were before difficult to meet by the University of Bergen Library, department of Special Collections.
-It is developed using Object Oriented Programming best practices and uses Elasticsearch core API to communicate with a cluster.
+Blackbox is a server side application that acts as a bridge between Elasticsearch and client applications to simplify search experience that were before difficult to meet.
+It is developed to meet the University of Bergen Library requirements.
+It is developed using OOP best practices and uses Elasticsearch core API to communicate with a cluster.

-Blackbox communicates with Elasticsearch cluster in round-robbin fashion through Transport client that has full priviledge as one of the Elasticsearch nodes in the cluster.
+Blackbox communicates with Elasticsearch cluster in round-robbin fashion through Transport client that has full privilege as one of the Elasticsearch nodes in the cluster.

 It runs as a [tomcat application](http://kirishima.uib.no/blackbox) and all client applications can communicate with it through HTTP transport.

-In this version, we are making it independent from the client implementations and hence can be queried separately.
+It independent from the client implementations and hence can be queried separately.
 See f.eg http://kirishima.uib.no/blackbox/search?index=ska2&pretty=1

 ### Usage ###
 Blackbox can be queried by specifying parameters in a respective endpoint.